J2DevStudio/j2-exponential/README.md

+# Exponential | Agentive AI

-# Exponential | Agentive AI Automation - J2 DevStudio
+Exponential | an Agentive AI Platform by J2 DevStudio

 ## Overview

-A modern, animated portfolio website built with Next.js, TypeScript, and Tailwind CSS.
+Exponential is a software subscription as a service platform featuring custom AI-powered software solutions for businesses and individuals.
+Built with Next.js, TypeScript, and Tailwind CSS.
 The site features an engaging hero section with orbital animations and a clean, professional design.

 ## 🚀 CI / CD